-UPDATE: Saiontz & Kirk, P.A. is no longer accepting new clients for Darvon lawsuits.
-The content on this page is for informational purposes only.
+Please note that the lawyers at Saiontz & Kirk, P.A. are no longer taking on new cases involving Darvon.
+The content on this page is provided for informational purposes only.

 A Darvon recall was issued in November 2010, after the FDA determined that painkillers containing propoxyphene, which also include Darvocet and generic equivalents, may increase the risk of heart problems and other potentially fatal side effects, such as suicide and overdose.